marknokes/tdameritradejs/README.md

 ---

 **NOTE**
-This is a fork of @knicola/tdameritrade and is used in the automated day trading app Trade For Me [TradeForMe.money](https://tradeforme.money).
+This is a fork of @knicola/tdameritrade

+It is used in the automated day trading app Trade For Me [TradeForMe.money](https://tradeforme.money).

 The original author says this library is still in its early stages of development and thus far from ready for production use.
 All of the features used by Trade For Me have been tested successfully.